learningequality/ka-lite/sphinx-docs/installguide/install_linux.rst

 #.
 Enter *git clone https://github.com/learningequality/ka-lite.git* to download KA Lite.
 #.
 Switch into the newly downloaded ka-lite directory with *cd ka-lite*
 #.
 Run the install script with *./setup_unix.sh*.
-#. **IF** you want the server to start automatically in the background when your system boots and you did not choose this option during setup then:
+#. **IF** you want the server to start automatically in the background when your system boots:
-	* Setup the server (one time) to automatically run in the background
-	* Enter *sudo ./runatboot.sh* in the terminal from inside the ka-lite/scripts directory
+	* Enter *sudo ./runatboot.sh* in the terminal from inside the ka-lite/scripts directory.
+Note that if this step does not succeed, you will not be able to start or stop the server using the two commands described below!
-	* Use *sudo service kalite stop* to stop the server
+	* To start the server the for the first time, run *sudo service kalite start*.
+Subsequently the server should start automatically at boot.
-	* OR *sudo service kalite start* to start the server.
+	* Use *sudo service kalite stop* or *sudo service kalite start* to stop and start the server at any other time.
-#. **IF** the automatic background option was not chosen, start the server by running *kalite* in the ka-lite/bin directory.
+#. **IF** the automatic background option was not chosen or *sudo ./runatboot.sh* did not succeed, start and stop the server by running *kalite start* and *kalite stop* in the ka-lite/bin directory.
 #.
 KA Lite should be accessible from http://127.0.0.1:8008/
 	* Replace *127.0.0.1* with the computer's external IP address or domain name to access it from another computer.